Dragon Ball (TV series)

-Dragon Ball (ドラゴンボール, Doragon Bōru) is a Japanese anime television series produced by Toei Animation.
-It is an adaptation of the first 194 chapters of the manga of the same name created by Akira Toriyama, which were published in Weekly Shōnen Jump from 1984 to 1995.
-The anime is composed of 153 episodes that were broadcast on Fuji TV from February 1986 to April 1989.
-It was broadcast in 81countries worldwide.
-It is part of the Dragon Ball media franchise.
+Dragon Ball (ドラゴンボール, Doragon Bōru) is a Japanese anime television series produced by Toei Animation that ran for 153 episodes from February 26, 1986, to April 19, 1989, on Fuji TV.
+The series is an adaptation of the first 194 chapters of the manga series of the same name created by Akira Toriyama, which were published in Weekly Shōnen Jump from 1984 to 1995.
+It was broadcast in 81 countries worldwide and is the first television series adaptation in the Dragon Ball franchise.
+The series follows the adventures of Goku, a young eccentric boy with a monkey tail and exceptional strength who has a passion for fighting and battling evil-doers.